urbit/developers.urbit.org/content/guides/additional/app-workbook/ahoy.md

 #   `%ahoy` Ship Monitoring

 The `%ahoy` desk by [~midden-fabler](https://urbit.org/ids/~midden-fabler) provides a number of agents to automatically monitor ship activity such as breaching and network uptime.
 This tutorial examines the `%ahoy` agent specifically with some slight simplifications to demonstrate how an Urbit-native app can be constructed.
-You will see how to render a front-end using Sail, employ the `++abet` engine design pattern, construct CLI generators, and set wakeup timers using [Behn](https://developers.urbit.org/reference/glossary/behn).
+You will see how to render a front-end using Sail, employ the `++abet` nested core design pattern, construct CLI generators, and set wakeup timers using [Behn](https://developers.urbit.org/reference/glossary/behn).

 `%ahoy` presents a web UI at `/ahoy` rendered using [Sail](https://developers.urbit.org/guides/additional/sail) and [~paldev](https://urbit.org/ids/~paldev)'s Rudder library alongside command-line generators to add, delete, and modify ship watches.
 Notifications are sent using `%hark-store` if a ship hasn't been contacted after a specified amount of time.